 Nutrition – Feeding for Bloom

 Flower is underway & the clock is ticking!
 Calendaring the start date of flower for each strain you are growing is very important.
 This allows you to prepare for the potential harvest date, giving you 8-12 weeks until flower maturity.
 Within this next 8-12 weeks we want to make sure our plants have the nutrients they need to stay as healthy & resilient as possible, producing the best versions of the flower they are genetically geared to produce!
 Now, I organically amend my soil on a regular basis throughout the season & know it contains plenty of nutrients.
 I could just use water & roll with it, but I want to ensure I’m giving my girls the opportunity to be the absolute best they can be.
 It makes ME feel good!
 I also know that large cannabis plants get hungry, especially in pots, & lacking magnesium in bloom is common so I want to set my ladies up for success.
 Knowing this, I top dress at the start of flower with a natural, organic, dry fertilizer with a lower Nitrogen count & mix in some langbeinite, a “naturally mined crystalline mineral providing the water-soluble sulfate form of potassium, magnesium and sulfurs.”
 I love Vermicrop Organics “VermiBloom” 3-10-5 Fruit & Flower alongside Down to Earth’s water soluble langbeinite.
 I then add a nice 1” layer of quality compost.
 Compost helps naturally balance the soil PH, helps retain water & adds nutrients as it breaks down.
 Lastly, I sprinkle a generous amount of 100% Insect Frass (poop) 2-2-2 that helps keep pests at bay.
-The word on the pest street is, they really don’t like it.
 I add this around the base of my plants as a natural insect deterrent that also adds nutrients.I LOVE a multitasker!!
 When using dry nutrients such as these, applied in this fashion, they need to be added with enough time in advance of when you want your plants to receive the nutrients.
 Dry amendments take time to break down & become available to the plant.
 I’ve noticed it can take about two weeks (longer for others depending on the ingredients in the blend & brand!), because I can generally see the rush of health in the plant when it kicks in.
 So wild!
 Given the wait time after application, planning WHEN you add nutrients in this manner is very important for maximum benefit.
 If I am flowering an 8 week strain, I anticipate my girls will be getting the good stuff by week 2, right when they really need it, through the end of flower.
 In addition to these nutrients, I water with a liquid compost tea every two weeks.
 The compost tea adds a small amount of nutrients easily absorbed by the plant immediately, while helping break down the organic matter & fertilizer in the soil, making it available to the plants.
 I love organic amendments for I prefer to feed my soil & use it again & again.
 My soil really seems to get even better year after year!
 Another super cool reason to roll organic!?
 NO NEED TO FLUSH!
 When using synthetic nutrients, one must flush – feed ONLY with water – for the last couple weeks.
 I can honestly tell when synthetic nutes are used & not adequately flushed (even then I feel I can still tell).
 The flavor & aroma are altered, showing what I call the mouth puckering “hairspray effect”.
 The soil doesn’t love it either, as synthetics can leave salt residues in the soil that can burn your plants.
 Chemicals, just yuck.

 IPM – Integrated Pest Management